Uriel Reichman: Biography

 Uriel Reichman was born in Tel Aviv during the Mandate era to Gerda and Alfred who had fled Nazi Germany.
 After attending elementary school in Ramat Gan and Tichon Hadash high school in Tel Aviv, during which he was a member of the Scouts and Maccabi Ramat Gan football club, he started his national service in the Israel Defence Forces, serving in the Paratroopers Brigade and reaching the rank of lieutenant.
 He then studied law at the Hebrew University of Jerusalem where he was taught by Aharon Barak, earning an LLB in 1967 and an LLM in 1972.
 He was called up for reserve duty during the Six-Day War in 1967, the War of Attrition (1967–1970) and the Yom Kippur War in 1973, during which his brother Gad was killed.
 After his brother's death, Reichman was transferred to a non-combat unit, becoming president of a military tribunal and attaining the rank of major.
-In 1975 he was awarded a JSD by the University of Chicago.
+In 1975 he earned a JSD from the University of Chicago.